cubopez48/algorithm-11/QUICK_START.md

 CORE STRUCTURE:
 Algorithm 11 consists of 11 properties organized in two layers:

-IMMUTABLE CORE (READ-ONLY, properties 1-4):
+CORE LAYER (conceptual, properties 1–4)
+These are conceptual anchors, not changes to the system’s internal policies:
 1. Will — source of intention and direction (Human)
 2. Wisdom — ability to discern truth from falsehood (Human)
 3. Knowledge — accumulated information, facts, data (AI/System)